CS4224-Claps/project/release/cockroachdb/README.md

 Which workload are you running?
 (A or B)
 A
 ```
-3. Please note that you must state that you are using **cassandra** as your db.
+3. Please note that you must state that you are using **cockroachdb** as your db.
 4. The experiment logs would be available in `logs/dd-mm_HH-MM`.
 The `DBTYPE` file will indicate which db it is on.

 ## Performance